University Student Housing

 University Student Housing is made up of on-campus residence halls and student apartments.
 University Student Housing partners with Culinary Services and Residential Networking to provide a comfortable and safe environment for those students and families living on-campus at Montana State University.
 We encourage you to look at the additional tabs for more information pertaining to these various departments and entities.

 Montana State University offers convenient and affordable on-campus housing for students.
 University Student Housing is committed to providing an environment which is socially stimulating while enhancing the academic experience of the students who live on campus.
 Students with fewer than 30 earned credit hours (while in a residence hall setting) are required to live in the residence halls.
-Prospective students are urged to submit an application at the earliest possible date since assignments are made in the order they are received.
+Prospective students are urged to submit an application at the earliest possible date.
 A limited number of single rooms are available.

 Living Options